MountainRange/mobius_tunes/README.md

 Run it when its done :smile:

-http://pydub.com/ Has useful pydub tips
+https://docs.python.org/3.2/library/audioop.html probably has useful things for audio manipulation